virgesmith/pico-crypto-key/README.md

 picobuild reset-pin /path/to/RPI-RP2
 ```

-then reinstall the crypto key image as above.
+If the device LED is flashing after this, the reset failed - the flash memory may be worn.
+Otherwise now reinstall the crypto key image as above.
 The pin will then be "pico", and it can be changed (see below).

 The python interface will first check for an env var `PICO_CRYPTO_KEY_PIN` and fall back to a prompt if this is not present.